digitalbricklayer/techteapotcom/src/content/posts/social-media-in-plain-english.md

 aliases: [/social-media-in-plain-english/]
 ---

-Hat tip to the <a href="http://www.elasticpath.com/">Elastic Path</a> folks for <a href="http://www.getelastic.com/social-media-plain-english/">finding this one</a>.
+Hat tip to the [Elastic Path](http://www.elasticpath.com/) folks for [finding this one](http://www.getelastic.com/social-media-plain-english/).

-If you want a simple introduction to all of the new social media buzz flying around at the moment, I strongly recommend you check out these short tutorial videos by <a href="http://leelefever.tumblr.com/">Lee Lefever</a> at <a href="http://www.commoncraft.com/">Common Craft</a>.
+If you want a simple introduction to all of the new social media buzz flying around at the moment, I strongly recommend you check out these short tutorial videos by [Lee Lefever](http://leelefever.tumblr.com/) at [Common Craft](http://www.commoncraft.com/).

 {{< youtube x66lV7GOcNU >}}